fylgja/site/src/components/section.md

 For easy customization for the min-height, background and colors.
 So the real power lies in its strength to be customized via CSS variables.

-So if you want to build something like a hero. you only need something like this;
+So if you want to build something like a hero, you only need something like this;

 ```html